sproat17/p1/README.md

 ### Elevator

-The following elevator was Found in the Mathematics building on campus.
+The following elevator was found in the Mathematics building on campus.

 ### Photos